-The introduction of decarbonisation of the gas grid means that current methods for calculating amounts of energy provided to customers are no longer accurate.
+The introduction of decarbonisation of the gas grid means current methods for calculating amounts of energy provided to customers are no longer accurate.
 The development of new capabilities to monitor for leaks (of hydrogen enriched natural gas and carbon dioxide) is imperative for ensuring health and safety in the gas industry.
-CEN/CELEC sector forum 'Energy management' highlighted the need to develop new capability to ensure current measurements required for the natural gas industry can be performed for the alternative low carbon fuels such as biomethane, hydrogen and hydrogen enriched natural.
+CEN/CENELC sector forum 'Energy management' highlighted the need to develop new capability to ensure current measurements required for the natural gas industry can be performed for the alternative low carbon fuels such as biomethane, hydrogen and hydrogen enriched natural.
 Complete elimination of gas networks is not a viable option due its importance in providing heat to homes across Europe.
 However, decarbonising the gas grid is seen as an important step forward to meet stringent targets set by the Climate Change Act (2008) and continue the use of gas for heating whilst reducing carbon dioxide emissions.

-For hydrogen enriched natural gas several techniques such as speed of sound, gas chromatography and Raman spectroscopy have been proposed as promising methods for rapid calculation of hydrogen amount fraction in natural gas, but these methods have not been fully developed or validated to ensure they are fit for purpose.
-GCs used for natural gas composition measurements not been validated against traceable primary reference materials for hydrogen gas up to 25 % as required by the natural gas industry and technique have not been validated for hydrogen enriched natural gas.
-To ensure the method is suitable, robust performance testing is required to assess accuracy, range and response time.
+For hydrogen enriched natural gas several techniques such as speed of sound, gas chromatography and Roman spectroscopy have been proposed as promising methods for rapid calculation of hydrogen amount fraction un natural gas, but these methods have not been fully developed or validated to ensure they are fit for purpose.
+GCs used for natural gas composition measurements not been validated against traceable primary reference materials for hydrogen enriched natural gas.
+To ensure the methods is suitable, robust performance testing is required to assess accuracy, range and response time.
 Furthermore, calibration gas mixtures are available to measure the impurities listed in ISO/TR 27921 and gas standards are available for use with ISO 14687, but only for fuel cell vehicles, not for domestic appliances.
-Currently, ISO standards (ISO 2075-2) for calculation of thermodynamic properties have been validated using limited test conditions for hydrogen enriched natural gas, and the results show deviation from the expected results.
-The current flow meter types used for metering natural gas require knowledge of fluid physical properties to determine flowrate and existing flow meter technologies is insensitive to Reynolds number and does not require the input of fluid physical properties to accurately determine flowrate.
-Thus, the need to establish a robust metrological infrastructure and knowledge-base for the flow metering of hydrogen enriched natural gas.
+Currently, ISO standards (ISO 2075-2) for calculation of thermodynamic properties have been validated using limited test conditions for hydrogen enriched natural gas, and the results show deviation from expected results.
+The current flow meter types used for metering natural gas require knowledge of fluid physical properties to determine flowrate and existing flow meter technologies is insensitive to Reynolds number and does not require input of fluid physical properties to accurately determine flowrate.
+Thus, the need to establish a robust metrological infrastructure and knowledge base for the flow metering of hydrogen enriched natural gas.